CharlyMannion/railsSetUp/README.md

 * Run the command `rails g rspec:install` to set up the bare bones spec directory for the rails app
 * Open up spec/rails_helper.rb and copy this repository's content, which can be found here: https://github.com/CharlyMannion/railsSetUp/blob/master/spec/rails_helper.rb
 * Open .rspec, delete it's content and copy this repository's .rspec contents, which can be found here: https://github.com/CharlyMannion/railsSetUp/blob/master/.rspec
+* Run `rake` and make sure the test suite is green, but without any examples
+* Commit to Github at this stage